Elessarov1/telegram-bot-spring-boot-starter/README.md

 # Telegram Bot Spring Boot Starter

-This is a Spring Boot starter that simplifies the integration of Telegram bots into your Spring Boot applications.
+This is a Spring Boot starter that simplifies integration of Telegram bots into your Spring Boot applications.
 The starter supports two types of bots:
 - **Long Polling Bot** (default)
 - **Webhook Bot**